john-kheir/home/docs/interacting/commands/btrfs.md

 <a id="create"></a>
 ## btrfs.create

-Create a Btrfs filesystem with the given label, devices, and profiles.
+Creates a Btrfs filesystem with the given label, devices, and profiles.

 Arguments:
 ```javascript